Nori (Seaweed – 海苔)

 Recipes using nori:

-A word of caution – store your nori in a dry spot to preserve its perfect crackle!
+Store your nori in a dry spot to preserve its perfect crackle!
 A tiny bit of moisture is detrimental to the brittle, dry umami of your yaki-nori.

 Pickled Plum is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.